-Trailer fire on Interstate 70 shuts down westbound lanes
+Trailer fire on Interstate 70 forced crews to close westbound lanes

 PUTNAM COUNTY, Ind.
-(WTHI) - Crews are on the scene of a semi fire on Interstate 70.
+(WTHI) - Crews were on the scene of a semi-trailer fire on Interstate 70 on Thursday evening.

-It is happening at the 31-mile marker in Putnam County.
+It happened around the 31-mile marker in Putnam County.

-According to police, all of the westbound lanes of 70 are closed.
+Crews were forced to close the westbound lanes of the interstate to clean up the scene.

-The source of the fire appears to be the brakes.
+According to police, the source of the fire appeared to be the brakes.

 Related Content

-- Trailer fire on Interstate 70 shuts down westbound lanes
+- Trailer fire on Interstate 70 forced crews to close westbound lanes

 - Lane restrictions for Interstate 70 now in place